Ephesians 1:3–14

 "In verses 12–13, Paul shifts from 'we' to 'you.'
 Who is 'we' and who is 'you'?
 Why does that pronoun shift matter?"

-"This next question uses the One-Meaning Guardrail — which asks: what was the author's one intended purpose in this passage?
-It protects us from forcing our own questions onto a text that is answering a different question."
+"This next question uses the One-Meaning Guardrail — which asks: what was the author's one intended purpose in this passage?"

 "Paul says God 'chose us in Him before the foundation of the world.'
 What is the one clear thing Paul is saying here — and what is he NOT saying?"